RestuArdiannsyah/belajar-laravel/README.md

 - Understanding What Laravel Is
 - Case Study (Blog System)

-## Day 2: Instalisasi and Configurasi
+## Day 2: Installation and Configuration
 - PHP
 - Laragon
 - Mysql